eesast/new_site/README.md

-# eesast_recruiment
+# eesast_newsite
-The static page for recruiment in 2018
+The static page for eesast